-In order to track form abandonment you’ll need a software tool that logs user behaviour and is able to identify those who begin completing the form but drop out early.
+In order to track form abandonment and use data to optimize your form, you’ll need a software tool that logs user behaviour and is able to identify those who begin completing the form but drop out early.
 At the most basic level, you can hack something together using Google Analytics but this may not give you the insight you need to fully diagnose the causes of abandonment.
 Ideally, you would use a specialist tool (such as Zuko Analytics) but you may be able to get away with some of the basic form analytics features that some UX software providers bolt-on to their main offering.

 Some of the key metrics that you should ensure your form abandonment tracking software delivers are: